-The healthcare industry has one of the largest and most tedious paperwork loads of any industry.
-A substantial portion of that paperwork doesn’t have anything to do with medical information, but instead has to do with managing contracts and other types of legal documents.
+The healthcare industry has one of the largest and most tedious healthcare contracts and paperwork loads of any industry.
+A substantial portion of that paperwork doesn’t have anything to do with medical information.
+Instead, it has to do with managing contracts and other types of legal documents.

-Types of Contracts
+Types of Healthcare Contracts

 Physician Employment Contract

 A physician employment contract is an agreement between a physician and a hospital, with the physician agreeing to work as an employee of the hospital.

 Physician Recruitment Contract

 Typically, recruitment contracts will specifically stay in compliance with federal Stark laws, which deals with the handling of referrals.
 If hired, the just-recruited physician will be in a position to accrue federal inpatient and outpatient referrals (designated as health services or “DHS” in Stark).

 Management Services Arrangement

 For the physical offices, the management company will lease or sublease the practice’s medical offices.
 As part of the lease, the management company keeps the offices in good repair (office furniture, facilities, and medical equipment).
 Included with this is also janitorial and custodial services.

 Medical Directorship Arrangement